-The Software Report is pleased to announce The Top 25 Software CEOs of Europe for 2020.
-Companies are looking toward digitization now more than ever before, and these leaders have stepped up to the challenge, providing innovative SaaS solutions across industries.
-This year’s awardees have used their diverse backgrounds and strategic leadership to drive the growth and expansion of their companies, despite the financial stress that the COVID-19 pandemic has placed on the overall economic environment.
-They have led their companies through acquisitions, mergers, organizational change, and the launches of new products and services, while cultivating positive and productive work environments.
+The Software Report is pleased to announce The Top 25 Software CEOs of Europe for 2021.
+Companies are pursuing digitization at an accelerated pace, and these leaders have risen to the task by offering advanced SaaS solutions across multiple sectors.
+This year’s awardees have leveraged their organizational capabilities and leadership skill to broaden the scope and reach of their companies, fighting through the COVID-19-related strains permeating business efforts.
+In addition to navigating acquisitions, mergers, organizational shifts, and product/service launches, these CEOs have steered their companies with a steady hand all while cultivating uplifting, inclusive, and productive work cultures.

-These exceptional CEOs lead companies that span verticals such as ERP, supply chain management, HCM, marketing, and more, and have been the driving force behind their companies in making profound contributions to these areas.
-Nominees were reviewed and selected for their industry contributions, the success of their companies, and their professional backgrounds; the selected CEOs are highly respected by employees and industry peers alike.
-Please join us in celebrating the achievements of The Top 25 Software CEOs of Europe for 2020.
+These outstanding leaders head companies that span verticals such as contract management, supply chain management, HCM, insurance, transportation planning, marketing, and much more.
+Furthemore, they have in many cases been the catalyst for their companies in ushering in profound technological advances for these areas.
+Nominees were evaluated and chosen for this list based on their contributions to the software industry, the progress of their companies, and their unique professional histories.
+The selected CEOs have earned the utmost respect and admiration from their employees and industry peers.
+Please join us in recognizing the accomplishments of The Top 25 Software CEOs of Europe for 2021.

 1. Bernard Charlès, Dassault Systèmes